Menopause and Autoimmune Disease: What You Should Know

 Menopause is a fact of life.
 It’s defined as the cessation of the menstrual cycle, which follows a period of time when your hormonal production slows.
 The average age women go through menopause is 51, according to the American College of Obstetricians and Gynecologists.

 What is autoimmune disease?

 Autoimmune disease is a group of almost 100 diseases that alter the immune system.
 A healthy immune system is one way to predict your life span.
-In fact, autoimmune disease is a leading cause of death for women.
 As you age, the risks of autoimmune disease increase.
 This is particularly true for women.
 Additionally, there are 50 million Americans with autoimmune disease, and 75 percent of those are women.